joannajjliu/ghibli-lab/README.md

 ## In FilmsHook.js:

-1. Create a variable called 'match' which captures the route match object

-2. Add state:
+1. Add state:

     a.
 Make 'id' stateful with an initial state of an empty string

     b.
 Make 'films' stateful with an initial state of an empty list

-3. Write an effect hook for 'films' to fetch film list using the provided fetchFilms function and set it only once upon initialization
+2. Write an effect hook for 'films' to fetch film list using the provided fetchFilms function and set it only once upon initialization

+3. Create a variable called 'match' which captures the route match object

+    - Add a "to" property to the ListGroup.Item elements to link to the film details.
+Use the match object and film.id

 4. Replace { C.INCOMPLETE_2_FULL } with two <Route> components within a <Switch> component